Honing in on a topological zero-bias conductance peak: Results for the first setup

-\textit{Results:}\textit{Differential charge conductance and Energy bound states-} The differential charge conductance for N$_{1}$-SF-N$_{2}$-$s$-wave superconductor junction at zero energy and $k_{F}a=0$, from Eq.~\eqref{cond} is given as \begin{widetext} { } \end{widetext} while for N$_{1}$-SF-N$_{2}$-$p$-wave superconductor junction $G_{c}=2G_{N}$ independent of all parameters at zero energy.
-In Fig.~2 normalized charge conductance and energy bound states are plotted for low values of the exchange interaction and high values of spin flipper's spin-flip probability.
-From Fig.~2(a), we notice that a ZBCP appears for N$_{1}$-SF-N$_{2}$-$s$-wave superconductor junction.
-This ZBCP is almost quantized $\approx2e^2/h$, but it arises due to the merger of two bound state energies as shown in Fig.~2(c), where bound state energies vs. $Z$ is plotted.
+The differential charge conductance for N$_{1}$-SF-N$_{2}$-$s$-wave superconductor junction at zero energy and $k_{F}a=0$, from Eq.~\eqref{cond} is given as \begin{widetext} { } \end{widetext} while for N$_{1}$-SF-N$_{2}$-$p$-wave superconductor junction {$G_{c}=4G_{N}$} independent of all parameters at zero energy.
+In {Fig.~2} normalized charge conductance and energy bound states are plotted for {high values} of the exchange interaction {$J$} and {low values} of spin flipper's {spin $\mathcal{S}$}.
+From {Fig.~2(a)}, we notice that a ZBCP appears for N$_{1}$-SF-N$_{2}$-$s$-wave superconductor junction.
+This ZBCP is almost quantized $\approx2e^2/h$, but it arises due to the merger of two bound state energies as shown in {Fig.~2(e)}, where bound state energies vs $Z$ is plotted.
 Thus, the reason this zero energy conductance peak arises is non-topological.